kevinbretscher/Longpia/README.md

 - Plassembler only assembles plasmids, which means that if your bacteria does not have a plasmid it fails.
 When resuming the pipeline it will attempt again to assemble with plassembler and therefore also rerun avery step after it.
 I'm working on a way to prevent this but for now it is best to not use plassembler when asssembling genomes without plasmid.
 - Other assembler might also randomly fail.
 Again when rerunning they will be run again.
 - Bakta sometimes fails at the tRNA annoation step.
 I am not sure what causes this.
+- Currently nextflow reports cannot be generated as some containers are missing essential tools.